Mahasvan/MunHelper/README.md

 - OpenAPI-compatible API using FastAPI
 - Instant ECOSOC Resolution lookup with semantic search
 - Ability to update documents with latest resolutions
-- Integrate with Ollama for inference from resolution extracts
+- Integration with Ollama for inference from resolution extracts
 - Docker Containerization
 - Auto Update (coming soon)